VegasHC/Vegashealthcare.com/content/collections/education/cardiology.md

                 content:
                   -
                     type: text
-                    text: 'Arrhythmia: Arrhythmia refers to irregular heartbeats, which can be too fast, too slow, or irregular in rhythm.
-Arrhythmias can disrupt the normal pumping of the heart and affect its ability to pump blood effectively.'
+                    marks:
+                      -
+                        type: bold
+                    text: 'Arrhythmia:'
+                  -
+                    type: text
+                    text: " Given the stressors of city life, irregular heartbeats can be a concern, impacting the heart's efficiency."
           -
             type: listItem
             content: